You’ve got questions, we’ve got answers.

 Q. What does LifeWise believe?

-LifeWise Academy maintains a high view of the authority of Scripture and we align ourselves with historic, orthodox Christian beliefs.
+A: LifeWise Academy maintains a high view of the authority of Scripture and we align ourselves with historic, orthodox Christian beliefs.
 We believe the storyline of Scripture that climaxes in the central gospel message, that Jesus Christ died for our sins and was raised from the dead.
 We believe this gospel is true and essential and announces the way by which sinners are reconciled to God.

 See our full Statement of Faith